rohitramana/Neural-Network-Analyser/README.md

 Neural Network analyzer produces detailed information about the estimated execution time, memory required, MACs and other metrics for a given networks.

-These parameters will serve as inputs to your performance prediction tool:
+## These parameters will serve as inputs to your performance prediction tool
 -External – internal memory bandwidth in bytes / second (10 GB / second) Internal memory size in bytes (16 MB)

 -Matrix multiplication primitive size M, N, K in BLAS notation (32, 32, 32) Number of matrix multiplication primitives operating in     parallel (1) Number of matrix multiplication primitive completions per second (1e9 / 32)